Here’s how to make delicious margaritas using orange flavored simple syrup, fresh lime juice and 100% agave tequila.

 Find the cheapest 100 percent agave tequila you can for great margaritas.

-Cuervo Gold’s monopoly on our tequila attention has finally disolved.
-Taking its place are an array of affordable (under $20) 100 percent agave tequilas like Hornitos and El Jimador.
+Cuervo Gold’s monopoly on our tequila attention has finally dissolved.
+Taking its place is an array of affordable (under $20) 100 percent agave tequilas like Hornitos and El Jimador.
 More come on the market all the time.
-For a margarita you just don’t need an expensive aged tequila in a fancy bottle unless your insecurities insist upon it.
+For a margarita, you just don’t need an expensive aged tequila in a fancy bottle unless your insecurities insist upon it.
 Save the really good stuff for sipping.

 Classic Margarita Supplies: a bag of limes, a sturdy lime squeezer, sugar, and the tequila.